 - Make sure you set your staff up with software that uses encryption to ensure secure data transfer and you’ll sleep soundly knowing your data is safe and up-to-date.

-A smart BYOD policy will inspires employees and helps your company grow.
+A smart BYOD policy will inspire employees and helps your company grow.
 Today’s millennial recruit is tomorrow’s business manager.
 Business is always evolving, make sure you are changing with it.